 One of the biggest impediments to the export of Certified Organic product from Australia is our lack of equivalency with chief markets, with a significant obstacle to us achieving equivalency being our lack of organic domestic legislation.

+AOL is working with Government and Industry to provide options for the implementation of domestic regulation.
 It is worth noting that the single biggest competitor to organic products domestically are “fake organic”.
 Domestic legislation will not only significantly increase exports for Australian Organic businesses, it will also remove the biggest competitor in their local market.
 We are hoping to achieve domestic legislation by 2021.